edrandomizer/edrandomizer.github.io/README.md

 # Limitations

-The compression bypass, currently used only by the room text randomization, will not work if the randomizer is accessed locally.
-This means if you clone your own copy you will need to set up a webserver or disable text randomization.
+The asset loading will not work if the randomizer is accessed locally.
+This means if you clone your own copy you will need to set up a webserver.